primeau/Larn/ULARN_SPOILERS.md

 - level 14: 4 demon lords
 - level 15: 5 demon lords + 1 demon prince guarding the Eye of Larn.

 The stairs up from level 15 lead to a dead end.
+You'll need to find another way up.

 Levels 1 - 5 of the Volcano contain:
 - level 1: 1 demon prince